 We spent over 18 months personally restoring this wonderful old farmhouse.
 We made the previously remodeled kitchen look more “farmy” and added appropriate conveniences so that the farmhouse can be rented and appreciated in comfort.

-We are excited to be able to share this Farmhouse and Log Cabin and the farm experience with guests and especially with families and friends of our Yesterday Spaces clients who may decide to rent the farmhouse and or Log Cabin to use prior to and during their wedding event.
+We are excited to be able to share this farmhouse and the farm experience with guests and especially with families and friends of our Yesterday Spaces clients who may decide to rent the farmhouse to use prior to and during their wedding event.
 The accommodations when available are also rented for non wedding related events.